coentjo/example-workshop-git/README.md

 # Example git repo for workshop

-I used it with git workshops.
+I use it sometimes when explaining about git...